Stable and extremely unequal: Introduction

 \section{Introduction}

-In this note, we highlight the tension between stability and equality in non transferable utility matching.
+In this note, we highlight a simple tension between stability and equality in matching with non transferable utilities.
 We consider many-to-one matchings and refer to the two sides of the market as students and schools.
 The latter have aligned preferences, as in \cite{NY:2009}, which in this context means that a school's utility is the sum of its students' utilities.
-A special case of aligned preferences, known as spatial allocation, arises when utilities are determined by commuting distance to school.
+A special case of aligned preferences, known as spatial, arises when utilities are determined by commuting distance to school.

-We show existence and uniqueness of a stable matching, as do \cite{Eeckhout} and \cite{NY:2009} under similar assumptions.
-This matching can be obtained with the Differed Acceptance Algorithm (DAA) of \cite{GS:62}.
-Stable matchings eliminate justifiable envy, hence are sometimes called fair.
-However, we show that this fairness comes at the cost of extreme forms of inequality of allocation\footnote{The inequality discussed here is between matched pairs, and within each side of the market, not between the two sides of the market as in in \cite{GI:89}.
+We show existence and uniqueness of a stable one-to-many matching, under similar assumptions to the ones used by \cite{Eeckhout}, \cite{Clark:2006} and \cite{NY:2009} to prove existence and uniqueness of an equilibrium in the one-to-one case.
+This stable matching can be obtained through the Deferred Acceptance Algorithm (DAA) of \cite{GS:62}.

+Stable matchings eliminate all justifiable envy, hence are sometimes called ``fair''.
+For instance~\cite{Kojima_Manea} point out that, due to the fact that stability is regarded as a normative fairness criterion, it is used in many practical assignment problems, such as student placement in New York City and Boston.
+However, we show that this fairness comes at the cost of extreme forms of inequality of allocation\footnote{The inequality discussed here is between matched pairs, and within each side of the market, not between the two sides of the market as in in \cite{GI:89} and \cite{AKL:2017}.
 In the latter, notions of equality and fairness relate to equalizing outcomes of both sides of the market while maintaining stability.}.
 In the spatial allocation case, this results in some students going to school across the street while other travel across the city.
 The intuition is that students and schools that are close to each other can block any allocation that involves a pair that is further away, and peripheral or marginal students get the long end of the subway ride.